boingboomtschak/boingboomtschak.github.io/about.md

 <br />

-avid user of command lines of all kinds, and switching between operating systems often, appreciative of cross-platform solutions to
+avid user of command lines of all kinds, and switching between operating systems often, appreciative of cross-platform development solutions.

 <br />